ClojureBridge/community-docs/docs/web-applications/basic-compojure.md

         │   └── style.css
         └── helloworld.html

-The file, `style.css`, looks like below:
+The file `style.css` should look like this:

 {% gist 8346990 %}

 We need to do one more thing.
-Out html file should know the css file exists.
+Out HTML file should know that the CSS file exists.
-To include `style.css`, add line 6 to `helloworl.html`.
+To include `style.css`, add line 6 to `helloworld.html`.

 {% gist 8347010 %}

 Go to the browser and request `http://localhost:3000/helloworld.html`.
-You'll see style has been added.
+You'll see that the appearance has changed because of the stylesheet.

 ### References